About

 TransZeroWaste and its Innovative Actions address the following key objectives:

-• Upgrading low-grade iron ore by combining it with iron-rich by-products;
+• Upgrading of low-quality iron ores by combining it with iron-rich by-products.

-• Development of innovative techniques to produce high-quality pre-material for decarbonised future production routes;
+• Development of innovative techniques to produce high-quality pre-material for decarbonised future.

 • Development of the technological basis and digital tools supporting the transition towards zero waste in the European steel industry.